Menu

 We elevate and celebrate Canada’s culinary talent

-• Over 100 of Canada’s best chefs are seen in front of the city’s business community annually and given the opportunity to challenge themselves in the competition
+- Over 100 of Canada’s best chefs are seen in front of the city’s business community annually and have the opportunity to challenge themselves in the competition

 We elevate and celebrate Canada's wine, beer and spirit industry